rickwest/laravel-wordpress-api/README.md

 ## Usage

 This package binds a singleton to the Laravel service container, so you can easily resolve the WordPress client directly from the container, or via dependency injection.
-Alternatively, the package also exposes both a Facade and a helper function should you prefer a shorter, expressive option.
+Alternatively, the package also exposes both a Facade and a helper function should you prefer a shorter more expressive option.

-Currently, the package has support for the following WordPress resources: categories, comments, media, pages, posts and users.
+Currently, the package has support for the following WordPress resources: *categories, comments, media, pages, posts, users*.
 Adding support for further resources is really easy, but these are the only ones that I need for now!
-For a list of available all available resources see https://developer.wordpress.org/rest-api/reference.
+For a list of all available resources please see https://developer.wordpress.org/rest-api/reference.
 I'm happy to accept PR's for any additions.

 ```php
 // Resolve service directly from container and access the Posts API